mosesokemwa/mosesokemwa.github.io/content/nginx-setup.md

 ```bash
 chmod +x /home/recers.sh
 ```
 Now it become zombies yeah!
-But if you test with SSL analyser, You’ll grade only B grade which is bummer!
+But if you test with SSL analyser, You’ll grade only B grade which is a bummer!
 Gimme A!